Why Did My Mortgage Go Up $400: Uncovering the Surprising Reasons

 4. Property Tax Increases

-Property taxes are determined by local government bodies and can change annually based on property assessments and budgetary needs.
+Local government bodies determine property taxes and can change annually based on property assessments and budgetary needs.
 If the assessed value of your home has increased or there have been changes to the local tax rate, your property tax amount will go up.
 As a result, your lender adjusts your monthly payment to accommodate the higher tax payments.

 5. Changes in Private Mortgage Insurance (PMI)

-If you put less than 20% down on your home when you purchased it, you likely have PMI.
-Private Mortgage Insurance protects the lender in case you default on your loan.
+If you put down less than 20% of the home’s value when you purchased it, you likely have PMI.
+Private Mortgage: The lender forms the loan and defaults on the loan.
 PMI rates can depend on various factors, including your credit score and the loan-to-value ratio.
 If your credit score has dropped or if your loan-to-value ratio has changed, your PMI rate may increase, leading to an increase in your monthly mortgage payment.

 6. Loan Term Modifications